rooch-network/rooch/sdk/typescript/rooch-sdk-kit/README.md

 # Rooch TypeScript SDK Kit

-The rooch-sdk-kit is a set of React components, hooks, and utilities that make it easy to build a dApp for the Rooch ecosystem.
+The rooch-sdk-kit is a set of React components, hooks, and utilities that make it easy to build a dApp should be better.
 It provides hooks and components for querying data from the rooch blockchain, and connecting to wallets.

 ### Core Features